adrn/gala/docs/potential/index.rst

 The position(s) must be specified in the same length units as specified in the unit system.

-The classes also allow plotting isopotential contours, either as 1D slices or contour plots over 2D grids.
+These objects also provide ...
+TODO ... plotting isopotential contours, either as 1D slices or contour plots over 2D grids.
 To plot a 1D slice over the dimension of interest, you pass in a grid of values to compute the potential on and then just numerical values for the other dimensions.
 For example, to